 Q: Is counseling required prior to being granted a reverse mortgage?

 A: Yes.
 In order to even qualify for a reverse mortgage you must meet with a reverse mortgage counselor, discuss payment methods and whether a reverse mortgage is right for you.
 After this the counselor will provide a certificate of counseling which will qualify you for a reverse mortgage

-Your dreams are not one size fits all, so neither should be your loan.
+Your dreams are not one size fits all; your loan shouldn't be either!

 Schedule Your Loan Review

 LET US HELP YOU LIVE OUT YOUR DREAMS!
-YOUR DREAMS, YOU HOME… OUR LOAN SOLUTION!
+YOUR DREAMS, YOUR HOME… OUR LOAN SOLUTION!